The Bitwarden Blog

 Many secrets managers utilize encryption in transit to protect your secrets, which is less secure than end-to-end encryption.
 With encryption in transit, data is only encrypted when it is active and moving between devices, networks, or infrastructures.

-In the example below, the data is only encrypted when it moves from the sender’s device to the server — leaving the server-side data unprotected from potential attacks.
+In the example below, the data is only encrypted when it moves from the sender’s device to the server, leaving the server-side data unprotected from potential attacks and weakening overall secrets management.

 Encryption in transit